ginjardev/ginjardev/README.md

 # 💫 About Me:
-I am a software developer and a technical writer with 2+ industry experience.
+I am a software developer and a technical writer with 3 years industry experience.
 I write Python, Java and JavaScript and I have also used Django and React for building projects.

 ## 🌐 Socials: